NYCOpportunity/growingupnyc-patterns/src/utilities/animations/animations.md

-Animation utility rotates text at the Growing Up NYC front page.
+**Source:** `src/utilities/animations/animations`

+The Animation utility features the rotation of snippets of text.